Friedrich-Materna, Amalie |

 SINGER (AUSTRIA) |

-BORN 10 Jul 1847, St. Georgen, Steiermark - DIED 18 Jan 1918, Wien GRAVE LOCATION Wien: Zentralfriedhof, Simmeringer Hauptstraße 234, Simmering (Gruppe 32 A, nummer 41) |
+BORN 10 Jul 1847, Sankt Georgen an der Stiefing, Steiermark - DIED 18 Jan 1918, Wien BIRTH NAME Materna, Amalia GRAVE LOCATION Wien: Zentralfriedhof, Simmeringer Hauptstraße 234, Simmering (Gruppe 32 A, nummer 41) |

 Daughter of a schoolteacher.
 She was raised by her older brother in poor circumstances.
 After she took singing lessons in Graz she debuted as a soubrette at the Thaliatheater in Graz in "Leichte Kavallerie".
-She married the opera singer Karl Friedrich and together they were engaged at the Carl-theater in Vienna.
-In Vienna, she studied with musical director Proch and in 1869 she debuted at the Hofoper as Selika in Meyerbeer's "Africaine".
+She married the opera singer Karl Friedrich (1840-1891) and together they were engaged at the Carl-theater in Vienna.
+In Vienna, she studied with musical director Proch and in 1869 she debuted at the Hofoper as Selica in Meyerbeer's "Africaine".
 She worked for the Hofoper until 1894.
-Richard Wagner met her in Virnna and had a high opinion of her when interpreting his works.
-He gave her the part of Brünhilde at the first Festspiele in Bayreuth in 1876 and in 1882 she was Kundy in "Parsifal".
-For weeks before his death in 1883 Wagner wrote her a grateful letter from Venice.
+Richard Wagner met her in Vienna in 1874 and had such a high opinion of her that he invited her so sing at the inauguration of his Villa Wahnfried in Bayreuth.
+He also gave her the part of Brünhilde at the first Festspiele in Bayreuth in 1876.
+In 1887 she accompanied Wagner to London and performed at his concerts at the Royal Albert Hall.
+In 1882 she was Kundy in the premiere of "Parsifal".
+Four weeks before his death in 1883 Wagner wrote her a grateful letter from Venice.
 In 1884/1885 she performed in New York.
+On 1883 she became the first Isolde in Vienna in Wagner's "Tristan".
 In 1894 she took her leave from the stage as Elisabeth in Wagner's "Tannhäuser".
-In 1913 she performed one more time, at Wagner's 100th birthday.
+In 1913 she performed one more time when she sang the part of Kundry in a concert for Wagner's 100th birthday.
 Related persons worked for Elisabeth von Bayern, Kaiserin von Österreich cooperated with Wagner, Richard Events |

 10/3/1875 | Premiere of "Die Königin von Saba" by Karl Goldmark.
 He was inspired by his pupil Caroline von Gomperz-Bettelheim, whose beauty was compared to that of the Queen of Sheba by a friend.
 But the opera took very long and she never performed the part.
 The libretto was by Hermann Salomon Mosenthal and it was performed at the Hofoper in Vienna.
 Amelie Materna was the Queen of Sheena and other singers were Gustav Walter, Johann Nepomuk Beck, Marie Wilt, Hermine von Siegstädt and Hans von Rokitansky.
 [Goldmark, Karl][Gomperz-Bettelheim, Caroline von][Wilt, Marie] |